 But Dispensationalism requires the sanctuary to be rebuilt a second time in the future, and the sacrificial system to be revived.
 However:

 The prophecy explicitly promises only one rebuilding of the city and the sanctuary.
 There is not the least bit of evidence in the text for a second rebuilding, or that sacrifices will be resumed.
 If the temple was to be rebuilt after the destruction of verse 26, the prophecy would have explicitly stated this, given that it is so clear about the rebuilding in verse 25.

 Since the sacrificial system has been abolished 2000 years ago, there can never be a valid return to the old covenant and its earthly temple worship.
-Christ, the Antitype, has terminated once for all the “shadow” and inaugurated a “better covenant” that offers His righteousness as the everlasting righteousness (see Hebr.
-7:22; cf. chap.
-10:12; Rom.
-3:22, 25).
-That is the very meaning of the statement “in the middle of the week he will put a stop to sacrifice and grain offering” (9:27).
+Christ, the antitype, has terminated once for all the “shadow” and inaugurated a “better covenant” that offers His righteousness as the everlasting righteousness (see Heb 7:22; cf. Heb 10:12; Rom 3:22, 25).
+That is the very meaning of the statement “in the middle of the week he will put a stop to sacrifice and grain offering” (Dan 9:27).

 Daniel 9:24 lists 6 goals to be achieved by the events of the 70 sevens, including:

 “to make an end of sin”

 “to bring in everlasting righteousness”.

 In Dispensationalism, the 69th week ends a few days before the death of Christ, namely at His triumphal entry into Jerusalem, while the 70th week still lies in our future.
 Consequently, the 70 weeks do not include the death of Christ, and the goals in 9:24 have not been fulfilled by the Cross.
 Dispensationalism proposes that these goals will be fulfilled at the end of the last seven years, with the return of Christ.